peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

 * This object's exponent.
-This object' s value will be an integer if the exponent is positive or zero.
+This object's value will be an integer if the exponent is positive or zero.

 ### isFinite